Stunning SFPD bodycam video shows DePape's violent assault of Paul Pelosi

 Police then rush into the home and pull DePape off Pelosi, who remained on the floor.
 Police can be heard requesting backup as they handcuffed DePape.

 The 82-year-old Pelosi suffered a fractured skull and injuries to his arms and hands and underwent surgery after the attack.
 DePape, 42, allegedly broke into the home shortly after 2 a.m. and demanded to know where the congresswoman was.
-Paul Pelosi was eventually able to call 911.
+Paul Pelosi was eventually able to make a surreptitious 911 call that authorities have said likely saved his life.

 The home security footage shows DePape walking up to a back patio door and peering inside before walking away and retrieving two backpacks.
 DePape is then seen putting on gloves and breaking the glass of the patio door before entering the home.